 The Company enters into licensing and development agreements with collaborative partners for the development of monoclonal antibody-based anticancer therapeutics.
 The Company follows the provisions of the Securities and Exchange Commission's Staff Accounting Bulletin No. 104, Revenue Recognition, or SAB 104, and Emerging Issues Task Force Issue (EITF) Issue No. 00-21, Accounting for Revenue Arrangements with Multiple Elements, or EITF 00-21.
 In accordance with SAB 104 and EITF 00-21, the Company recognizes revenue related to research activities as they are performed, as long as there is persuasive evidence of an arrangement, the fee is fixed or determinable, and collection of the related receivable is probable.
-The terms of the Company's agreements contain multiple elements which typically include nonrefundable license fees, payments based upon the achievement of certain milestones and royalties on product sales.
+The terms of the Company's agreements contain multiple elements which typically include non-refundable license fees, payments based upon the achievement of certain milestones and royalties on product sales.
 The Company evaluates such arrangements to determine if the deliverables are separable into units of accounting and then applies applicable revenue recognition criteria to each unit of accounting.

-Summary of Significant Accounting Policies (Continued)
+IMMUNOGEN, INC. NOTES TO CONSOLIDATED FINANCIAL STATEMENTS (Continued) AS OF JUNE 30, 2008

+At June 30, 2008, the Company had the following four types of collaborative contracts with the parties identified below:

+• License to use our TAP technology to develop compounds to a single antigen (single-target license):

+Biogen Idec Inc.

+Biotest AG

-At June 3 30, 2008, the Company had the following four types of collaborative contracts with the parties identified below: • License to use our TAP technology to develop compounds to a single antigen (single-target license): Biogen Idec Inc. Biotest AG Boehringer Ingelheim International GmbH (terminated in August 2008) Genentech, Inc. (multiple single-target licenses) Millennium Pharmaceuticals, Inc. (terminated in July 2008) • Option agreements for a defined period of time to acquire rights to use our TAP technology with antibodies to a limited number of targets on established terms (broad option agreements):
+Boehringer Ingelheim International GmbH (terminated in August 2008)

+Genentech, Inc. (multiple single-target licenses)

+Millennium Pharmaceuticals, Inc. (terminated in July 2008)

+• Option agreements for a defined period of time to acquire rights to use our TAP technology with antibodies to a limited number of targets on established terms (broad option agreements):